tillbiskup/labinform-eln/docs/admin/forms_templates.rst

 Footnotes
 =========

 .. [#note] Is it possible to setup interwiki links from within the admin interface?
+Yes, using the ``configuration file manager`` plugin